Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-Differently from \eqref{galgano}, this method does not assume anything about the mutual friction, yet some extra information is needed.
-Instead of simulating the internal rotational dynamics, the difficulty is to simulate the cooling, that depends on several ingredients, most importantly the superfluid gaps \citep{pageCooling}.
+Differently from \eqref{galgano}, this method does not assume anything about mutual friction, yet some extra information is needed.
+Instead of simulating the internal rotational dynamics, the difficulty is to simulate the cooling, which depends on several ingredients, most importantly the superfluid gaps \cite{pageCooling}.
 Moreover, the characteristic age is not always an accurate indication of the true age of a pulsar.

-In the end, current mass estimates of glitching pulsar like the ones presented in \citep{Ho2015} and \citep{pizzochero17} should be taken more as an indication of how much is the influence of the assumed microscopic parameters on the final results.
+In the end, current mass estimates of glitching pulsars like the ones presented in \cite{Ho2015} and \cite{pizzochero17,montoli+2020} should be taken more as an indication of the influence of the assumed microscopic parameters on the final results.